-Three officers and five members of our board of directors have investments in FreshRealm.
-In addition, as of October 31, 2019 and 2018, we have a loan to FreshRealm members of approximately \$0.2 million.
-In October 2017 and
+One officer and five members of our board of directors have investments in FreshRealm as of October 31, 2020.

-December 2017, our Chairman and Chief Executive Officer invested \$7.0 million and \$1.5 million, respectively, into FreshRealm.
 In January 2018, one of our non-executive directors invested \$1.8 million into FreshRealm.
+In the second quarter of fiscal

-In October 2019, our Chairman and Chief Executive Officer invested \$0.5 million in FreshRealm.
+2018, two of our non-executive directors invested \$1.2 million into FreshRealm.
+In October 2019, our former Chairman and Chief Executive Officer invested \$0.5 million in FreshRealm.
 In October 2019, one of our non-executive directors invested \$0.2 million into FreshRealm.
+In April 2020, our former Chairman and Chief Executive Officer invested \$0.4 million in FreshRealm, and two other members of the board of directors invested an additional \$0.1 million.